wp-plugins/captain-up/readme.txt

 == Changelog ==

+= 2.2.0 =

+* Support for WordPress 4.2.2
+* Fixed issue when updating blank user attributes with secure user integration

 = 2.1.0 =

 * **New**: Automatic user integration with WordPress user accounts
 * **Upgrade**: Support for WordPress 4.1